 When I started Blogging in 2008, it was a completely different experience from how we blog now.
 Earlier, no matter what how good or how bad your post is, you end up getting some traffic from search engine.
-In fact, few low quality content will never affect your whole domain.
-When Google launched Google panda last year (April 2011), they changed the face of blogosphere.
+In fact, few low-quality content will never affect your whole domain.
+When Google launched Google Panda (April 2011), they changed the face of the blogosphere.

 Panda changed the blogging and SEO from quantity to quality.
-Having thousands or lacks of pages indexed in Google, won’t give great result, rather quality articles only will help you for surviving this SEO battle.
-The major difference with panda algo is, if your blog will have few low quality content, chances are you might end up losing your site quality value and you will notice less SERP’s ranking.
-Now, the question is How you can find such low quality content and work on them to improve your site.
+Having thousands or lacks of pages indexed in Google, won’t give the great result, rather quality articles only will help you for surviving this SEO battle.
+The major difference with panda algo is, if your blog has few low-quality content, chances are you might end up losing your site quality value, and you will notice less SERP’s ranking.
+Now, the question is How you can find such low-quality content and work on them to improve your site.

-I have a client (Tech blog), who have more than 5000 blog posts and despite of having a genuine and a useful tech blog, his website is affected by these algo change.
-So, lets assume you are one of those blogger who worked day and night to grow your blog and panda updates took away all search engine love.
+I have a client (Tech blog), who have more than 5000 blog posts and despite having a genuine and a useful tech blog, his website is affected by these algorithm change.
+So, let’s assume you are one of that blogger who worked day and night to grow your blog and panda updates took away all search engine love.
 FYI, latest Panda 4.0 update happened yesterday, and there is no way Google is going back to give your lost traffic back without any constructive action.
-So, if your site is still missing out traffic from search engine( after panda penalty), it’s time for you to take some serious action and a complete SEO audit of your site.
+So, if your site is still missing out traffic from the search engine( after panda penalty), it’s time for you to take some serious action and a complete SEO audit of your site.

-Well, before I move ahead with finding low quality posts, read What Google expect in high quality content, this will give you an idea on what search engine expect from us and what you can do to improve your content.
-Low quality content or thin content, are posts which doesn’t add much value and misses out some of the important ingredients of quality content and SEO requirements for on page optimization.
+Well, before I move ahead with finding low-quality posts, read What Google expect in high-quality content, this will give you an idea on what search engine expect from us and what you can do to improve your content.
+Low-quality content or thin content, posts which doesn’t add much value and misses out some of the important ingredients of quality content and SEO requirements for on page optimization.

-Here are general methods which we will be following:
+Here are general methods that we will be following:

 - Finding content with no search engine traffic